Search

 - All students need to be attending an educational institution or an approved home schooled program that is secondary school equivalent.

-Please note: We are unable take further Work Experience Placements in the following areas.
+Please note: We are unable take further Student Work Placements in the following areas in 2025.

-BARC, Early Childhood Learning Centres, Information and Technology, Bendigo Art Gallery and the Bendigo Airport.
+BARC, Early Childhood Learning Centres, Information and Technology, Bendigo Art Gallery, Bendigo Venues and Events and the Bendigo Airport.

 PLACEMENT INFORMATION